eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 ## Renaming elements in the graph

-Both buttons now still have the default "Trigger Events Button" name and should be renamed.
+Both buttons now still have the default "Trigger Events Button" name, which may become confusing in larger applications.
 To rename an element in the graph, click on the small menu icon in its top right corner, then click Rename.
 Give the two buttons a new name, for example "Pause Timer" for the button with the Deactivate event, and "Play Timer" for the button with the Activate event.

-Try to run the applications again now and use the Pause and Play trigger buttons to deactivate and activate the Timer 2 while it is active.
+Now, try to run the applications again and use the Pause and Play trigger buttons to deactivate and activate the Timer 2 while it is active.
 Verify that once paused, the elapsed time does not count towards the component timing out and it only times out once it has been in the active state for a total of 4 seconds.
+That is, deactivating the component will freeze the timer until reactivation.

 Now that we learned to add buttons and create event edges, try to do the same for components.
 As an exercise, search for and add timer components, set the auto-lifecycle events, and connect the transition edges to recreate the example from